College of Aviation Industry Advisory Board

 Mr. Andy Nureddin

 In 1998, Andy joined Bombardier Aerospace as manager of technical publications for Regional Aircraft and was later appointed Director of Customer Training.
-In May 2008, he was promoted Vice President, Customer Services & Support, Business Aircraft, responsible for the overall service and support of the Business Aircraft customer base, including Training, Fleet Reliability, Warranty, Technical Support, Publications and Customer Service.
+In May 2008, he was promoted to Vice President of Customer Services & Support, Business Aircraft, where he was responsible for the overall service and support of the Business Aircraft customer base, including Training, Fleet Reliability, Warranty, Technical Support, Publications and Customer Service.
 Andy is also responsible for driving initiatives to improve the experience of our customers and continuing the transformation of Bombardier Customer Services & Support into a world-class organization.

 Mrs. Katherine Rice